quamrana/infinite_generator_cache/README.md

         yield c
 ```
 You can still have multiple clients for this generator and a time cost has to be paid for each new number generated, but only the first one that retrieves a new number pays the time cost.
 All other clients which retrieve old numbers get it directly from the cache.

+## Limitations

+This decorator is limited to infinite generators.

+This decorator is limited to generators which take no parameters.

+This decorator provides no performance improvement if the generator is not reused.